-- Complete the Mandatory Regulatory Learning

-Module

-- Record 1 CE Hour of Ethical Learning

-- Complete a CE Plan and practice risk assessment
+- complete the Mandatory Regulatory Learning Module for the current Reporting Year; - record 1 CE Hour of Ethical Learning from an activity of your choice.
+See Table 7: Examples of Areas of Learning for examples of Ethical Learning activities; and - complete a CE Plan and practice risk assessment.